Borno-CO/Migrant_Deaths_SW_United_States/README.md

 In order to ensure our maps display correctly within our webpages, our Maps are created in their own .html documents and embedded into the website.
 An added benefit of this approach is that the full map can be viewed independently on it's own webpage by clicking the link at the bottom of the map on each page.

 **Plotting the Missing Migrant Incidents**

-When data is retrieved from the Migrants branch of our API, a set of map layers are defined to match each year within our data. <u>On our Dashboard Map page</U>, the data is then sorted by the year reported and stored.
+When data is retrieved from the Migrants branch of our API, a set of map layers are defined to match each year within our data. **On our Dashboard Map page**, the data is then sorted by the year reported and stored.
 As the data is assigned to it's respective year layer, a counter is incremented in order to count the number of incidents in each year.
 These counts are then reported in the display in the bottom-left corner of our Dashboard map.

 Once sorted, a marker is created for each incident.
 An HTML template is added to each marker, containing both hard-coded HTML text (example: "Total Fatalities: ") and values dynamically populated from the data record (example: 3) for each line.

-The process for creating the map <u>on our Southern Border Map page</u> followed a similar format, however, instead of assigning data to a set of layers based on year, we chose to organize the migrant incidents data using marker clusters, in order to easily visualize the volume of migrant incidents in a given region along the US-Mexico border.
+The process for creating the map **on our Southern Border Map page** followed a similar format, however, instead of assigning data to a set of layers based on year, we chose to organize the migrant incidents data using marker clusters, in order to easily visualize the volume of migrant incidents in a given region along the US-Mexico border.
 This map is intended to show all of our data at once, to give a "big picture" perspective to our data, while the map on our dashboard is intended to visualize data in different ways to analyze incidents by year.

 **Plotting the Border Crossing Locations**

 When data is retrieved from the Border branch of our API, the data is initially sorted by port code (example: 2301) in order to collect all the data associated with each port, regardless of year.

 Once sorted, the data-packet is unpacked and sorted, storing the yearly data for each metric, which is then summed to gain a total for that metric.
 Once all the metric totals are compiled, a circle marker is created for each border port.
 An HTML template is added to each circle marker, containing both hard-coded HTML text (example: "Total Number of Trucks: ") and values dynamically populated from the data record (example: 365882) for each line.